darktasevski/CompSci/Math/multiplication.md

 What is $2^6 \times 2^5$?

 $$
-\text{ \textbar the first term in the product is the product of 5 2's and the second is the product of the 6 2's, so all together we have 11 2's, Thus:}  \\
+\text{ \textbar the first term in the product is the product of 5 2's}  \\
+\text{and the second is the product of the 6 2's, so all together we have 11 2's, Thus:} \\
 2^6 \times 2^5 = 2^{11} = 2048
 $$

 What is $\frac{3^{15}}{3^{12}}$?

 > Evaluating the numerator and denominator and then performing the division is long and tedious and leaves much room for error.
-We can instead note that the twelwe 3's on the bottom cancel with twelve of the fifteen 3's on the top (because $\frac{3}{3} = 1$) leaving three 3's on top:
+We can instead note that the twelve 3's on the bottom cancel with twelve of the fifteen 3's on the top (because $\frac{3}{3} = 1$) leaving three 3's on top:

 $$
 \frac{3 \times 3 \times3 \times3 \times3 \times3 \times3 \times3 \times3 \times 3 \times3 \times3 \times3 \times3 \times3}{3 \times3 \times3 \times3 \times3 \times3 \times3 \times3 \times3 \times3 \times3 \times3} = \frac{3 \times3 \times3}{1} = 27